Hussien2002/Smart-grage/README.md

    ```

 3. **Upload the Code to the Microcontroller:**
-   - Open the `.ino` file in the Arduino IDE.
+   - Open the `smart_garage2.ino` file in the Arduino IDE.
    - Connect your Arduino to your computer.
    - Select the correct board and port from the Arduino IDE.
    - Upload the code.